atlassian-forks/opentelemetry-collector-contrib/processor/spanmetricsprocessor/README.md

   One of either `AGGREGATION_TEMPORALITY_CUMULATIVE` or `AGGREGATION_TEMPORALITY_DELTA`.
   - Default: `AGGREGATION_TEMPORALITY_CUMULATIVE`

 - `resource_attributes`: the list of resource attributes to add together with the default resource attributes defined above.
 Each additional resource attribute is defined with a `name` which is looked up in the span's collection of resource attributes.
 If the `name`d resource attribute is missing in the span, the optional provided `default` is used.
 If no `default` is provided, this resource attribute will be **omitted** from the metric.

   `service.name` will be automatically added as a resource attribute to all the generated metrics.

 - `resource_attributes_cache_size`: the max number of items in the `resource_key_to_dimensions_cache`.
 If not provided, will use default value size `1000`.

 - `attach_span_and_trace_id` attaches span id and trace id as attributes on metrics generated from spans if set to `true`.
 If not provided, will use default value of `false`.

 - `inherit_instrumentation_library_name`: defines whether the metrics generated from spans should inherit the same instrumentation library name as the span.
 If not provided, will use default value of `false` which will define the instrumentation library name as `spanmetricsprocessor` on metrics.

+- `enable_feature_flag`: defines whether the LaunchDarkly feature flag is enabled.
+Optional.
+The default value is `false`. i.e. generate metrics from every service.

+- `launch_darkly_key`: defines the LaunchDarkly key.
+Optional.
+Only required when `EnableFeatureFlag` is `true`.

 ## Examples